Niolum/CalorieManagement/README.md

 ## About Project

 CalorieManagement is an API for counting calories.
 It implements site parsing (https://supercalorizator.ru/).
-Categories, products and their color content, proteins, fats and carbohydrates, as well as pictures of categories and products are parsed from this site.
+Categories, products and their calories, proteins, fats and carbohydrates, as well as pictures of categories and products are parsed from this site.
 Implemented the ability to register a user, create a cart for the user (in which products are added to count calories), as well as receive products and categories.

 ## Features